The cake cutting

 In Victorian times, having a white wedding cake or white icing symbolized social importance and wealth.
 Creating white icing in that time period was expensive, so only the wealthy were able to afford it.
 Another wedding symbol is that the bride’s cake is traditionally white to reflect her purity.
 Today, brides can choose their cake colors based on their preferences, or to compliment the dress and match the color scheme of the wedding.

 If you need help choosing the perfect cake for your wedding day, contact Belmar Bakery & Cafe in Amarillo, Texas.
-We have been in the cake business for over 50 years and are experts at creating beautiful custom cakes for any occasion.
+We have been in the cake business for over 50 years and are experts at creating beautiful custom wedding cakes in Amarillo and even cakesfor any occasion.
 Call us today at (806) 355-0141 or Contact Us by email to find out more about our Cakes, Catering, Party Trays, and Cafe.
 You can also visit us at 3325 Bell St. in Amarillo, Texas to see what we have to offer.